Raymond Radiguet: Early life

 In the same work, he sets down two childhood memories of death.
-In one, also drawn on at the beginning of Le diable au corps, a neighbor's maid commits suicide by throwing herself from a rooftop.
-In the other, a moment of erotic fascination gives way to horror as, watching a young couple on a swing, he sees the woman fall and break her neck: "Image worthy of a Greek tragedy."
+In one, also drawn on at the beginning of Le Diable au corps, a neighbor's maid commits suicide by throwing herself from a rooftop.
+In the other, a moment of erotic fascination gives way to horror as, watching a young couple on a swing, he sees the woman fall and break her neck.
+He later wrote of this incident: "Image digne de la tragédie grecque.".